 For Tom, the two years he spent, when he was only twenty-two, at the Manoir au Quat’ Saisons under Raymond Blanc taught him a different way to view fruit and vegetables.
 "We were running out of quinces and I was told to take care of it, so I ran out into the orchard and started pulling some off the trees.
 Raymond stopped me and told me to take them off the tree with care.
 It made me think, and learn to have an appreciation and respect for ingredients.”

 Of menus generally he’s noticed that dishes are getting simpler, with fewer ingredients on the plate.
 And his own style has become more pared back over the years.
 "Over time you become more confident with what you’re doing.
-You don’t feel the need to showcase too much and make dishes too complex.
+You don’t feel the need to showcase too much and make dishes too complex and luxurious.
 In the end that’s a struggle for kitchen, and a struggle for the front of house.”

 This doesn’t mean that there isn’t plenty of innovation at L’Ortolan.
 A Bonnet range is a case in point.
 Restaurant owner Peter Newman was so determined his team should enjoy its state-of-the-art engineering that he had a wall removed in order to get the massive piece of equipment installed.
 "It’s second to none,” he says.